OpenJML/openjml.github.io/tutorial/FrameConditions.md

 * `a[*]` for array expression `a` means all elements of that array
 * `a[i..j]` for expressions `a`, `i`, and `j` means the stated range of array elements, from `i` to `j` inclusive.

-If there is no frame condition at all, then a default is used, namely `writes \everything;`--- which means exactly that: after a call of this method, any memory location in the state might have been written to and might be changed.
+If there is no frame condition at all, then a default is used, namely `assigns \everything;`--- which means exactly that: after a call of this method, any memory location in the state might have been written to and might be changed.
 It is very difficult to prove anything about a program that includes a call to a method with such a frame condition.
 Thus
 *you must include a frame condition for any method that is called within a program*

-A shorthand way to say that a method `writes \nothing;` is to designate it `pure`, as in
+A shorthand way to say that a method `assigns \nothing;` is to designate it `pure`, as in
 ```
 //@ requires ...
 //@ ensures ...